ilkaybasboga/hw-sass-Portfolio-Zidane/README.md

 - Step 1: Creating the HTML structure,

-- Step 2:CSS part created
+- Step 2:SASS and CSS folder structure was created,

-- Step 3: JS file created,
+- Step 3: Variables were determined,

 - Step 4: Created Website